Date of Thesis Acceptance

 Keywords: maternal speech, socioecnomic status, infant sex, development

-Mother child relations, Mother child communication, Salaries -- Income level -- Lower income level, Language development -- Infancy and childhood, Infant girls -- Development, Infant boys -- Development, Social status, Psychology -- Maternal behavior, Whitman College 2016 -- Dissertation collection -- Psychology Department
+Mother child relations, Mother child communication, Salaries -- Income level -- Lower income level, Language development -- Infancy and childhood, Infant girls -- Development, Infant boys -- Development, Social status, Psychology -- Maternal behavior, Social sciences, Whitman College -- Dissertation collection 2016 -- Psychology Department

 Whitman Community Accessible Thesis